setwd('PATH')

 in the console.

-The working directory in R (or other programming environments) is the folder on your computer where R looks for files to read or write by default.
+The working directory in R (and other programming environments) is the folder on your computer where R looks for files to read or write by default.
 When you load or save data, R will use the working directory unless you specify another path.
-A path can either be absolute or relative: - Absolute path: The path from the root of your file system to the input file. - Relative path: The path from the working directory to the input file.
+A path can either be absolute or relative:

 R Script